Raagaception/raagaception-12STD-CBSE-deck/README.md

 ## Updating to a new version of the deck

 1. Keep in mind that updating the deck **OVERWRITES** all edits and structural changes you might have made to the deck on your end.
-If you wish to get your changes included in the public version of the deck, check out
+If you wish to get your changes included in the public version of the deck, check out how to [contribute your edits for the next update](#contributing-your-own-cards-and-edits-to-this-deck).
 1. Open Anki, and rename your existing "_Raagaception's 12STD CBSE Deck_" to something like "_OLD Raagaception's 12STD CBSE Deck_"
 1. Now follow the same steps as [**installing the deck for the first time**](#Installing-the-deck-for-the-first-time)
 	- There's a chance you might get a dialogue box which looks something like this